Daniel-Carroll/angular-material-sidenav/README.md

   }

   ngOnInit(){
-  	// set the sidenav, service can be used appwide to control sidenav
+    // set the sidenav, service can be used appwide to control sidenav this.sidenavService.setSidenav(this.matSideNav);
-    this.sidenavService.setSidenav(this.matSideNav);

     // subscribe to mode changes
     this.sidenavService.getSidenavMode().subscribe( sidenavMode => {
       this.sidenavMode = sidenavMode;
     })
-    // Set set sidenav mode behaviors based on breakpoint, optional. this.sidenavService.observeBreakpointsForSidenavMode(SIDENAV_MODE_OVER, SIDENAV_MODE_SIDE) }
+    // Set sidenav mode behaviors based on breakpoint, optional. this.sidenavService.observeBreakpointsForSidenavMode(SIDENAV_MODE_OVER, SIDENAV_MODE_SIDE) }

   // use the sidenav toggle method to completely hide sidenav if you desire toggle(){
     this.sidenavService.toggle();
   }